hbx1234/MusicPlayer/README.md

 Clone or download the repository:
 Open the project folder and double-click the index.html file to launch it in your browser.
 Use the controls to play/pause music, navigate between songs, adjust the volume, and seek through the audio.

+Songs Included
+Birthday Song by Susan and Amy
+Birthday Time by Bobtown
+Free Happy Birthday by Mark Humble